emmanueljs1/nbe/NbE.lagda.md

-The "freshness" condition is a key part of why we have not started defining a more concrete version of the algorithm, but with this sketch we can see how our new interpretation of the type `nat` has benefitted us: we are able to evaluate a term, leaving its unknowns "untouched", and once we have finished evaluating the term, we are able to convert it back into our object language.
+The "freshness" condition is a key part of why we have not started defining a more concrete version of the algorithm, but with this sketch we can see how our new interpretation of the type `𝟙` has benefitted us: we are able to evaluate a term, leaving its unknowns "untouched", and once we have finished evaluating the term, we are able to convert it back into our object language.